Khao Sok National Park Guide: Emerald Lakes & Floating Bungalows

 Exploring caves at Khao Sok

-We spent two nights at Palmview and dedicated our full day to exploring Cheow Lan Lake on a small-group tour.
-Booking a tour in Khao Sok is incredibly easy, you don’t need to reserve anything in advance.
-Nearly every accommodation and tour provider in the area can organize longtail boat trips, jungle treks, night safaris, and more.
+We spent two nights at Palmview and dedicated our full day to exploring Cheow Lan Lake on a small group tour.
+At the time, we just rocked up to the village and booked with a local tour operator but these days it’s probably safer to book at least 1-2 days in advance (especially during the busier peak season).
+Nearly every accommodation and tour provider in the area can organise longtail trips, as well as jungle treks and night safaris.
 Our full-day tour included:

 • Longtail boat tour through Cheow Lan Lake

-• A stop at the iconic “Three Sisters” limestone cliffs
+• A stop at the iconic “Three Brothers” limestone formations to take photos

-• Lunch at floating bungalows in the middle of the lake
+• Lunch at one of the floating bungalow accommodations in the middle of the lake

-• A guided visit to Pra Kai Petch Cave, famous for its caverns, narrow passageways, and bats
+• A tour of Pra Kai Petch Cave, famous for its narrow passages, caverns and bats

 Khao Sok National Park - Boat Tour